Islamization in Bangladesh: Hefazat-e-Islam

 After the fall of the Sheikh Hasina led Awami League government, Hefazat-e-Islam joint secretary Mamunul Haque said they will establish Sharia law if they are voted to power.
 The group had opposed recommendations of the Women's Affairs Reform Commission, formed by the interim government, report for being against "Islamic family traditions" and "anti-Quran".
 They also demanded capital punishment for blasphemy.
 It demanded the disbandment of the Women's Affairs Reform Commission.
-It unveiled 12 demands at a rally in Dhaka, including manadatory Islamic education, and declaring Ahmadiyya non-Muslims.
+It unveiled 12 demands at a rally in Dhaka, including mandatory Islamic education, and declaring Ahmadiyya non-Muslims.
 The rally was attended by Hasnat Abdullah, a leader of the student uprising against Sheikh Hasina, and the National Citizen Party (NCP).